jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 strings.

 We're only interested in the second group of words, the ones after the "|".
 That's what `last()` gives us.
 The `last()` function returns the last element of any collection of things.
-When we split a line into two parts, we get a `List<String>`.
-In this case, we get a list of two strings, the string before the "|" and the one after it. `last()` gives us the second one.
+With this first split, we get a list of two strings, the string before the "|" and the one after it. `last()` gives us the second one.

 Alternatively, I could have used `lastIndex()` but that would make the expression more complicated than it needs to be.
 Since all we're interested in is the last element, `last()` is the shortest and quickest way to get to it.